tonnyeremin/Urban-Data-Science/Project_description.md

 - It helps to achieve daily  physical activity target for children
 - Physical active children are more alert and ready to learn
-- Through improved physical and mental health for children, parents and carers,
+- Through improved physical and mental health for children and parents
 - Parents could save money if children walked rather then going by car
 - Walking boosts local business
-- Healthy children lower health spent for local authorities
+- Healthy children means lower health spent for local authorities
 - The school run generates two million tones of CO2 every year.
 - Converting car journeys to walking improves local air quality and contributes globally to a reduction in carbon emissions.

-### 1.2 Problem.
-How we can value current pedestrian accessibility of the particular city.
+### 1.2 How we can value current pedestrian accessibility of the particular city?

-To achieve our goal "Make cities comfortable for  walking" First off all, we have to decide, what we mean under pedestrian accessibility.
-As an example we took a middle age couple with two or more children, living in the city of Prague.
-We have to research their daily needs and decide  witch neighbor of  Prague is most suitable for them.
-Of course I understand that needs can vary and I have to count all possible points of interest (POI) to cover all humans daily needs.
-But for the first step I decided to research this types of POI:

-- Schools
-- Kinder gardens
-- Grocery stores
-- Libraries and cultural centers

-Basing on this research we can perform clustering of all Prague`s neighborhoods and build a model of the Prague pedestrian accessibility.
+To value pedestrian accessibility with have to decide what common points of interest (POI) have children in their weakly routine.
+From every place in the particular city we have to calculate five shortest routes to this POIs.
+We have to decide what is suitable walking distance for  selected age group.
+We have to compare all found distances with this reference distance.
+POis with distances which is higher have to be decided as less pedestrian accessible as POIs which is lower then reference

 ### 1.3 Interest